steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 What I subtracted away, I add back.

-So the inverse matrix in this case is I now want to add 3 times row one to row two, so I won't change row one, I won't change row three and I'll add 3 times row one to row two.
+So the inverse matrix in this case is now I want to add 3 times row one to row two, so I won't change row one, I won't change row three and I'll add 3 times row one to row two.

 ![](./imgs/lec2/E-1.svg)

 That's a case where the inverse is clear.

-It's clear in words what to do, because what this did was simple to express.

 It just changed row two by subtracting 3 of row one.

-So to invert it, I go that way.

-And if you -- if we do that calculation, 3 times this row plus 1 times this row, comes out the right row of the identity.
+And if we do that calculation, it comes out the right row of the identity.

-Okay, so inverses are an -- so with the matrix E, and right side matrix is I for identity, then what's the notation for the left guy?
+So with the matrix E, and right side matrix is I for identity, then what's the notation for the left guy?

 ![](./imgs/lec2/33.svg)